rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ```
 or by download [the latest version](https://github.com/rsyncOSX/RsyncUI/releases).
 If installed by homebrew the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

-## MacOS 12 Monterey

-Buttons are removed from the main view, and functions for estimate, execute, and so on are enabled by the new toolbar.
-On macOS 12, it is not possible to enable double-clicking on tasks for an estimation run and inspection of output from rsync ahead of the real run.
-The only way to check the output from an estimation run within the main view on macOS 12 is to [estimate all tasks](/post/macos12/), dismiss the estimated view, and check the output from rsync the `i` from the toolbar main view.

 ## MacOS 13 (Ventura) and later

 By every new release of macOS and SwiftUI there are new features only avaliable for the latest version of both.
-RsyncUI is compiled for macOS12 and later, but there are some features which are not avaliable for macOS 12.
-From version 1.6.3 of RsyncUI on macOS 13 and later only, a double click on a row executes a `--dry-run` and next double click the real run.
+RsyncUI is compiled for macOS12 and later.
+And *double click* on a row is only *avaliable* on macOS 13 and later.

- This is also true for Swift 5.9, Xcode 15 and macOS Sonoma (macOS 14).
+Swift 5.9, Xcode 15 and macOS Sonoma (macOS 14) are all in beta.
 By Swift 5.9 the new `Observable` macro replace the `@StateObject` propertywrapper.
 This is a kind of  *breaking* change, but the release of RsyncUI when Sonoma is public will be with the `@StateObject` propertywrapper.
+But one branch of source is converted to the new macro.
 The users will not experience any change, the change only matters for developers.

+## MacOS 12 Monterey

+Buttons are removed from the main view, and functions for estimate, execute, and so on are enabled by the new toolbar.
+On macOS 12 double-clicking on task is not *avaliable*.
+The only way to check the output from an estimation run within the main view on macOS 12 is to [estimate all tasks](/post/macos12/), dismiss the estimated view, and check the output from rsync the `i` from the toolbar main view.

 ## Remote servers, passwordless logins and local disks